muzzleburst/beginning_cpp23/README.md

 This project has been targeted to work with Microsoft VS Code and GNU g++.

 This repository contains personal learning experiences from [Beginning C++23](https://github.com/Apress/beginning-cpp23), Seventh Edition, by Ivor Horton and Peter Van Weert (Apress).
+Their great contributions can be supported by purchasing copies of this publication.
+Both printed and e-book versions are available.

 ## Prerequisites